1. Watch a sunset at beautiful Fred Howard Park

 Safety Harbor is a small Gulf coast community said to be the location where the Fountain of Youth was found by Hernando De Soto.
 The Safety Harbor Resort and Spa was built on the land where the original springs were found.

 The resort is said to use these healing waters in their spa treatments, in their restaurants and drinking water stations, and in the indoor pool and spa.
-The restorative waters supposedly cure a long list of illnesses in the form of natural healing power.
+The restorative waters supposedly cure a long list of illnesses due to the heavy concentration of minerals including sulfur which is an all over body detoxifier.

 Whether or not the waters are actually beneficial, the spa is still an excellent place to plan a day of total relaxation.
 In addition to a long list of luxury treatments, you will be able to enjoy all the amenities (tennis courts, a lap pool, indoor and outdoor hot tubs, steam rooms and saunas, and 2 on site restaurants).

-10. Shop & dine in owntown Tarpon Springs
+10. Shop & dine in downtown Tarpon Springs

 Dodecanese Blvd., , 34689